 Guidelines

 Mentoring will be coordinated through academic departments, with the Dean’s Office serving as a resource for mentors and mentees, primarily through website-based resources related to mentoring and information about trainings.
 In addition, the Dean’s Office will provide guidelines for minimum levels of mentoring and thresholds for participation.
 The Office will also coordinate a bi-annual evaluation and a recognition effort.
 For further details, please see “Responsibilities and Roles for Mentoring Program Administration.”
-(PDF)

 Program Guidelines